Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes

-\paragraph*{Matrix Assembly} An observation is that the matrix pattern of $\Delta\sys$ remains invariant since the local projective constraints are predefined.
-Moreover, the collection of elements generally remains invariant, allowing us to keep reusing the pattern of $\sys - \Delta\sys$ and assemble the matrix with a pre-computed mapping.
-Consequently, the assembly process is optimal on both memory cost and performance.
+\paragraph*{Matrix Assembly} The matrix pattern of $\Delta\sys$ is invariant since the local projective constraints are predefined, and the contributing elements likewise remain fixed; we therefore precompute a mapping from elements to pattern entries and reuse it to assemble $\sys - \Delta\sys$, yielding efficient assembly in both memory and time.

-\paragraph*{Sparse Inverse Preconditioner} To further accelerate convergence, we employ $\sys^{-1}$ as a preconditioner, or more concretely, its sparse inverse factorization $\sparseinverse^\top \sparseinverse$.
-This preconditioner reduces each application to two sparse matrix--vector multiplications (SpMVs), making it particularly well suited for GPU acceleration (see \cite{zeng2025fast} for details).